IBM/python-sdk-core/Authentication.md

 - iam_profile_id: (optional) The ID of the linked trusted IAM profile to be used when obtaining the IAM access token (a CR token might map to multiple IAM profiles).
 One of `iam_profile_name` or `iam_profile_id` must be specified.
 - url: (optional) The URL representing the IAM token service endpoint.
 If not specified, a suitable default value is used.
 - client_id/client_secret: (optional) The `client_id` and `client_secret` fields are used to form a "basic auth" Authorization header for interactions with the IAM token server.
 If neither field is specified, then no Authorization header will be sent with token server requests.
 These fields are optional, but must be specified together.
-- disable_ssl_verification: (optional) A flag that indicates whether verificaton of the server's SSL certificate should be disabled or not.
+- disable_ssl_verification: (optional) A flag that indicates whether verification of the server's SSL certificate should be disabled or not.
 The default value is `False`.
 - scope (optional): the scope to be associated with the IAM access token.
 If not specified, then no scope will be associated with the access token.
 - proxies (optional): The proxy endpoint to use for HTTP(S) requests.